 About the Summit

-Our 5th annual MNCodes Virtual Summit will take place online on Saturday, November 14th, 2020.
+The 6th annual MNCodes Virtual Summit will take place online on Saturday, May 14th, 2022.
 The aim of this Summit is to provide a space for educators to share their knowledge, passion, and resources around computer science in education through hands-on and interactive sessions, as well as to advocate for the integration of computer science across content areas as a way to build important, lifelong skills for all students.

 Our goal is to draw educators, administrators, community education staff, lawmakers, and other stakeholders to join in our vision of making Minnesota a leader in computer science education.